-Whether your future career lies in the City or elsewhere, the Cambridge University Economics course aims to develop your knowledge of the workings of economic systems along with a sense of the economic dimensions of social and political issues.
-While the specialised nature of this degree enables you to concentrate on studying economics in considerable depth, the breadth of the aims outlined above means that economists need to employ modes of thought and techniques drawn from many other disciplines, among them history, sociology, mathematics and statistics, and philosophy.
+Whether your future career lies in financial services or elsewhere, the Cambridge University Economics course aims to develop your knowledge of the workings of economic systems along with a sense of the economic dimensions of social and political issues.
+While the specialised nature of this degree enables you to concentrate on studying economics in considerable depth, the course recognizes that economists need to employ modes of thought and techniques drawn from many other disciplines, among them history, politics, mathematics and statistics, and philosophy.

-Economic Fellows in Churchill have traditionally been highly involved in the wider academic world, particularly the United States, Europe and more recently Japan.
+Economics Fellows at Churchill have traditionally been highly involved in the wider academic world, particularly the United States, Europe and Japan.
 Many former students hold high office in universities, international organisations, government and industry, often exhibiting a commitment to public service at a national and international level.
 The undergraduate training at Cambridge is an excellent preparation for professional economics, which is itself a key to policy making, business strategy, and intellectual challenge.

 Finally, we would like to stress that Economics is one of the few subjects where those who enjoy maths, science, building rigorous arguments and testing existing theories can work happily in more analytical areas such as mathematical economics, game theory, statistics or econometrics, while those who enjoy writing essays, arguing their side of an argument and convincing others can specialise in more applied areas such as public economics, money and banking or industrial economics.

-When considering Economics as a possible course of study, you should consider the following three categories: your A-level choices, your other qualifications and interests, and the choices which economics makes available to you.
+When considering Economics as a possible course of study, you should consider the following three categories: your A Level / IB Higher Level choices, your other qualifications and interests, and the choices which Economics makes available to you.

-A broad range of GCSEs or equivalent at grade A* or A are important.
-More generally a keen mind interested in solving analytical and logical problems, and interest in current affairs is vital.
+A broad range of top-grade GCSEs or equivalent are important.
+More generally, a keen mind interested in solving analytical and logical problems, and interest in current affairs is vital.
 The ability to change and learn is also crucial: it may be that you come to Cambridge with particular opinions on government intervention, health, education, transport, trade and globalisation.
-Be prepared for your views to change as you learn more about the theory and application of the relevant areas of economics.
+Be prepared for your views to change as you learn more about the theory and application of the relevant areas of Economics.

-During the 20-30 minute interview you will be asked to go through your answer, and time permitting we will also ask additional questions relating to economics and your other interests.
-The content of the question discussed in the interview varies year by year, but will typically be a simplified version of what you might expect to see in a first year undergraduate supervision at Cambridge in microeconomics or macroeconomics.
+Applicants asked to interview will normally receive two interviews.
+You will be given preparatory questions to work on prior to one of your interviews, and will be able to take your workings into the meeting for discussion.
+Other questions will likely be on economics and your other interests.
+The content of the questions discussed in the interviews varies year by year, but will typically be a simplified version of what you might expect to see in a first year undergraduate supervision at Cambridge in microeconomics or macroeconomics.

-An Economics degree from Cambridge is not just a good general degree suitable for virtually all graduate careers, but a degree tailored to a finance career in the City or management consulting, and even to professional economics, perhaps working as an economist in the City, Treasury or Bank of England.
-You may even find your thirst for economics drives you on to take a masters or doctorate and a career in academic economics or work in an international institution such as the World Bank or IMF awaits.
+An Economics degree from Cambridge is more than just a good general degree suitable for virtually all graduate careers.
+It's a degree tailored to a finance career in the City or management consulting, and even to professional economics, perhaps working as an economist in the City, Treasury or Bank of England.
+You may even find your thirst for economics drives you on to take a masters or doctorate and a career in academic Economics, or work in an international institution such as the World Bank or IMF might await.

 For more information and for all admissions enquiries, please contact the Admissions Office.